-Remember when you were young and people would tell you, “Don’t roll your eyes or they’ll get stuck up there!”
-That, dear readers, is a classic example of a fear appeal.
+Remember when you were young and folks will inform you, “Don’t roll your eyes or they will get trapped there!”
+This, dear readers is a traditional case of a fear appeal.

-A fear appeal is a persuasive message that emphasizes the potential risk or danger of an action (or a non-action) in order to inspire behavior change.
-Aside from classic “parent-isms,” these types of appeals are commonly used in political campaigns, marketing efforts, and – you guessed it — public health!
+A panic charm is a persuasive message that emphasizes the possible threat or hazard of an action (or a non-action) so as to inspire behavior change.
+Besides classic “parent-isms,” these kinds of appeals are widely utilized in political campaigns, advertising efforts– and – you guessed it – general health!

-The overall impact of fear appeals is up for debate — and it can be really tricky to use fear appeals effectively in a public health campaign.
-After all, we’ve definitely seen a few cases of fear-based messaging gone wrong.
+Stress appeals’ impact is up for discussion – and it can be complicated to utilize fear appeals efficiently.
+After all, we’ve certainly noticed a few instances of messaging.